Asteroids (video game): Asteroids (1998)

-Re-releases
+Other re-releases

 The game is half of the Atari Lynx pairing Super Asteroids & Missile Command and included in the 1993 Microsoft Arcade compilation.

-Activision published an enhanced version of Asteroids for the PlayStation (1998), Nintendo 64 (1999), Microsoft Windows (1998), Game Boy Color (1999), and Classic Mac OS (2000).
 The Atari Flashback series of dedicated video game consoles have included both the 2600 and the arcade versions of Asteroids.

 Asteroids Hyper 64 made the ship and asteroids 3D, and added new weapons and a multiplayer mode.
 It was developed by Syrox Developments and published by Crave Entertainment for the Nintendo 64.

 A technical demo of Asteroids was developed by iThink for the Atari Jaguar but was never released.
 Unofficially referred to as Asteroids 2000, it was demonstrated at E-JagFest 2000.
 An updated version of the game was announced in 2018 for the Intellivision Amico.

 Different versions of Asteroids were included in several Atari games compilations, such as Atari Anniversary Edition (2001) for the Dreamcast, PlayStation, and Microsoft Windows, Atari Anthology (2003) for both Xbox and PlayStation 2, Atari Greatest Hits Volume 1 (2010) for the Nintendo DS, Atari Collection 1 and 2 (2020) for the Evercade, and Atari 50 (2022) for the Atari VCS, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

 The Xbox Live Arcade port of Asteroids, released in November 2007, has revamped HD graphics along with an added intense "throttle monkey" mode.
 The arcade and 2600 versions were made available through Microsoft's Game Room service in 2010.
 Glu Mobile released an enhanced mobile phone port.

 In 2005 Asteroids was released for the Game Boy Advance with Pong and Yars' Revenge also being included on the same package.

 A remake, Asteroids: Recharged, was released in December 2021 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S, developed by Adamvision Studios and SneakyBox and published by Atari.

 In November 2024, Alan-1 Inc. released an official coin-op arcade version of Asteroids Recharged.
 The game won the first place in Best New Product of the category Games and Devices of the IAAPA 2024 Brass Ring Awards.